fsspec/filesystem_spec/README.md

 used to configure a development environment and run tests.

 First, setup a development conda environment via ``tox -e {env}`` where ``env`` is one of ``{py36,py37,py38,py39}``.
-This will install fspec dependencies, test & dev tools, and install fsspec in develop mode.
+This will install fsspec dependencies, test & dev tools, and install fsspec in develop mode.
 You may activate the dev environment under ``.tox/{env}`` via ``conda activate .tox/{env}``.

 ### Testing